instrumental-products/agent-os/README.md

 - Sets up Claude Code commands and configuration
 - Preserves any existing files (won't overwrite your customizations)

-After running the script, skip to [Step 2: Tool-Specific Setup](#step-2-tool-specific-setup) to complete setup for your AI tool.

----
+**After running:** You'll need to customize the standards files in `~/.agent-os/standards/` to match your preferences.
+This is where you define YOUR way of building software.

-### Manual Installation
+#### Option B: Manual Installation

-If you prefer to install manually or the script doesn't work for your system, follow these steps:
+If you prefer to install manually or the script doesn't work for your system:

-#### Step 1: Base Installation (All Users)

-Everyone starts here, regardless of which AI tool you use:

 1. Create the Agent OS directories:
    ```bash